-Theory of framing
+2.3 Theory of framing

+This paragraph will explain how the theory of framing can be used for this study to answer the research question.
 In the field of sustainable food, frames are nowadays largely influencing perception and behaviour of consumers and other actors on food products (Béné et al., 2019).
 The theory of framing states that the way individuals locate, perceive and identify occurrences within their life space and the world at large, is influenced by the existence of frames.
 Frames are ‘a set of believes and meanings that are shared throughout a number of people or groups within society’ (Veenman & Leroy, 2016).
 In a study from Entman (1993) it is mentioned that framing is about selection and salience.
 Framing means selecting aspects of a perceived reality and making them more salient in a communicating text.
 According to Snow & Benford (2000), actors can be seen as signifying agents who are engaged in the production of meaning for bystanders and observers.
 Framing can thus be seen as ‘meaning construction’ or ‘construction of reality’.
 This study will focus on the constructivist view on the concept of framing.
 In a report from Gorp (2006), it is explained that this view implies that social reality is a result from an interactive process between the messenger and the receiver.
 Not only the messenger influences and determines how frames play a role in society, but also the receiver and how they may interpret the message is taken into account.
 Frames are considered to be a macrostructure which is part of a culture.
 They exist independent of the individual.
 Messengers such as the media, can then use these frames to shape reality, but the connection with the receivers eventually defines the frame (Gorp, 2006).